zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/ScatterPlotViewer/README.md

 }
 ```

-A set of options can be defined along with the data that define the x-axis and y-axis labels.
+A set of options can be defined along with the data that define the x-axis and y-axis labels as well as the margins and padding to use.
+Padding is defined as the the space inside the axes lines.
+Defined padding will likely only be used by scatter plots using an inner tick direction similar to the current PH: TESS light curve viewer.
+Margin is defined as the space outside axes lines.
+Defined margin should be used by the outer tick direction which is the default orientation for the scatter plot axes.

 ``` json